synthesizebio/pysynthbio/usage/quickstart.rst

 Rate Limits
 -----------

 Free usage of Synthesize Bio is limited.
-If you exceed this limit you may receive a error from the API explainin the limit.
+If you exceed this limit, you may receive an error from the API explaining the limit.
 If you need to generate more samples, please contact us at info@synthesize.bio for more information.

 Troubleshooting Note